Have you ever hit two shots to go 400 yards, and then 4 more shots within 100 yards of the green for a delicious double bogey?

-In the B330-S you get oodles of control and feel.
+In the B XS, you get oodles of control and feel.
 Distance is equal to any other premium golf balls with the swing speed above 100 mph.
 But the feel and spin from wedge shots and short irons is something to behold.
 A redesigned SlipRes cover keeps it gripped to the club face longer for more spin and high trajectory.

 Overall, one of the best golf balls for high speed swings.
 I did notice the balls scuffed easily on harder driving wedge shots.
 Along with that came up to 6 feet of zip backwards when hitting the greens.